 In a completed Phase 2 clinical trial, our collaborators at Johns Hopkins University under sponsorship of the NCI, conducted a single-arm, two-stage, open-label clinical trial of the combination of entinostat and azacitidine in patients with metastatic NSCLC.
 All of these patients had been heavily pre-treated with a median of three prior regimens for metastatic disease and had shown no meaningful response to such treatment.
 Although this population was heavily pre-treated, patients given the combination of entinostat and azacitidine achieved objective responses, including a complete response, a partial response with complete resolution of multiple liver metastases, and several patients with durable stable disease.
 Our collaborators also noted that patients receiving therapy after progressing on entinostat and azacitidine had a higher than expected objective response rate to subsequent therapies.
 Most striking was that all five patients that received an immune therapy such as nivolumab as their next therapy, derived clinical benefit, three with partial responses and two with durable stable disease.
 Accordingly, based on these findings and on emerging preclinical data demonstrating synergistic combined anti-tumor effects of entinostat and immune therapy, we plan to initiate a series of clinical studies in combination with targeted immune therapies.
-Two ongoing clinical trials, NCI-9253 (165 patients) and J1353 (120 patients), are designed to provide proof-of-concept data in late 2015 to support the role of entinostat and azacitidine in enhancing the activity of subsequent chemotherapy (NCI-9253) or immune therapy (J1353).
+We are currently planning ENCORE 601, a Phase 1b clinical trial, to examine the combination of entinostat with a selected antibody targeting PD1 or PDL1 to characterize the safety, define a recommended Phase 2 dose and assess the preliminary clinical activity of this combination.
+We anticipate initiating this trial in the first half of 2015 with safety, recommended Phase 2 dose, preliminary activity and correlative data available in mid-2016.
+Two ongoing clinical trials, NCI-9253 (165 patients) and J1353 (120 patients), are designed to provide proof-of-concept data in late 2015 to support the role of entinostat and azacitidine in enhancing the activity of subsequent ch